Millennium Leadership Initiative

 What to Expect

-• Discussions of the evolving leadership competencies needed to lead in today’s complex and turbulent times.
+• Discussions of the evolving leadership competencies needed to lead in today’s complex and turbulent times

-• We are committed to creating a supportive, engaging, and customized learning environment built on cohort trust, confidentiality, and safety.
+• We are committed to creating a supportive, engaging, and customized learning environment built on cohort trust, confidentiality, and safety

-• The MLI experience allows participants to determine if the presidency is a realistic goal and affords them the opportunity to deeply probe their true leadership desire and fitness.
+• The MLI experience allows participants to determine if the presidency is a realistic goal and affords them the opportunity to deeply probe their true leadership desire and fitness

-• The MLI emphasis on developing skill sets, mindsets, and networks is valuable even for those who decide not to pursue the position of college or university president or chancellor.
+• The MLI emphasis on developing skill sets, mindsets, and networks is valuable even for those who decide not to pursue the position of college or university president or chancellor

-• MLI reinforces the vital role that people of all backgrounds play in the institutional mission and helps the executive team achieve equal opportunity and student success for all.
+• MLI reinforces the vital role that people of all backgrounds play in the institutional mission

 Programming will be a blended format with 2 in-person and up to 7 virtual engagements.
 In-person programming will not be livestreamed or otherwise recorded.
 100% attendance and participation is expected.
 Virtual programming will take place on select Tuesdays between 3 and 5 p.m.
 ET (exact dates TBD).

-• Two in-person seminars in Washington, DC (June 11-14, 2025 and March 11-13, 2026)
+• Two in-person seminars in Washington, DC (June 10-13, 2026 and March 10-12, 2027)

-• Up to 7 interactive 60- to 120-minute virtual sessions – select Tuesdays between 3 and 5 p.m.
-ET between August 2025 and March 2026 (exact dates TBA)
+• Up to 7 interactive 60- to 120-minute virtual sessions–select Tuesdays between 3 and 5 p.m.
+ET between August 2026 and March 2027 (exact dates TBA)

-• Coaching with MLI President in Residence (November 2025-March 2026)
+• Consultations with MLI President in Residence (November 2026-March 2027)

 • Participants apply to the MLI program and are admitted through a rigorous selection process administered by a selection committee composed of presidents and chancellors.
 Successful applicants will demonstrate the following: